 The District will comply with the Teacher Tenure Act in the hiring, renewal, and separation of certified staff members.
-District administration is responsible for the record-keeping regarding staff members eligible and ineligible for tenure and making recommendations to the Board regarding employment decisions.
+District administration is responsible for the record-keeping regarding staff members eligible and ineligible for tenure and making recommendations to the Board regarding employment decisions regarding the same.